What Is Snoring?

 Your partner might be the person who tells you that you snore.
 Your doctor will ask both of you about your symptoms.

-Your doctor will also ask about your medical history and do a physical exam to look for things that could block your airways, like a deviated septum or swollen tonsils.
+Your doctor will also ask about your medical history and do a physical exam to look for things that could block your airways, like chronic nasal congestion due to rhinitis or sinusitis, a deviated septum, or swollen tonsils.
 They might also give you some tests:

 Treatments for snoring include:

-- Lifestyle changes: Your doctor might tell you to lose weight or stop drinking alcohol before bed.
+- Lifestyle changes.
+Your doctor might tell you to lose weight, quit smoking, or stop drinking alcohol before bed.

 Home Remedies to Stop Snoring